ton-blockchain/docs/docs/func/functions.md

 ```
 `INC NEGATE` will be considered by FunC as one assembler command, but it is OK, because Fift assembler knows that it is 2 separate commands.
 ### Rearranging stack entries
-In some cases we want to pass arguments to assembler function in not exactly the same order as assembler command requires or/and take the result in different stack entries order than the command returns.
+In some cases we want to pass arguments to assembler function is not exactly the same order as assembler command requires or/and take the result in different stack entries order than the command returns.
 We could manually rearrange the stack by adding corresponding stack primitives, but FunC can do it automatically.

 For example, suppose that assembler command `STUXQ` takes integer, builder and integer and returns builder along with integer flag, indicating success or failure of the operation.
 We may define a function